zupta/slate/source/includes/_track.md

 waybill (required) | character | this is/are comma separated waybill numbers for which the status is required cp_id (required) | integer | courier_partner_id as specified on page 1 of this documentation

+Note: You can query upto 15 waybills [AWBs] status in 1 API request

 ###Response Explanation: